Skip to content

 Action Method

-Open Undo Tree panel Sidebar -> Explorer -> Undo Tree
+Open Undo Tree panel Explorer -> Undo Tree

 Focus panel Ctrl+Shift+U

-Jump to any node Click the node row in the panel
+Jump to a node Click the node row

-Compare with current Switch to Diff mode and click a node
+Compare with current Switch to Diff and select a node

 Panel layout

-• The highlighted row is the current position.
+The sidebar shows a tree of save checkpoints.
+The highlighted row is the current position.
+Optional node metadata can include:

 Status bar

-The status bar item in the lower right shows the tracking state of the current file:
+The status bar item shows tracking state for the current file:

 Display Meaning